|Sponsored by the HealthcareTrainingInstitute.org providing Quality Education since 1979|

 Carol asked, "Who should I tell and how should I tell them?"
 How might you have responded to Carol?
 I stated, "The people you tell might include friends, family members, colleagues and coworkers.
 Whoever you think should know or might want to know.
 Tell them in a simple, direct, even clinical manner.
 You don’t need to go into all the details or reasons at first.
 As you tell people, you’ll get a good sense of which ones feel supportive toward you by the way they respond.
 Not everyone will be supportive, but most will.
 Stay in contact with those who are.
 In a time of crisis, you need support and understanding more than anything.
 Don’t hesitate to ask for it."

-On this track we discussed 5 Steps for Day to Day Survival.
-As we discussed on track 1, the client’s goal for the first few months after divorce or separation are simply getting by from day to day.
+In this section, we discussed 5 Steps for Day to Day Survival.
+As we discussed on section 1, the client’s goal for the first few months after divorce or separation are simply getting by from day to day.
 I find 5 steps which can help client’s out in doing just that.
 They are see a lawyer, plan finances, let people know, make a comfortable nest, and treat yourself.

-On the next track we will discuss being straight with the kids.
+In the next section, we will discuss being straight with the kids.
 This will include five considerations for divorced or separated parents.
 These are telling them what’s happening, reassure children with certainty, lifting blame, influencing a child’s development, and avoiding bad mouthing.

 Peer-Reviewed Journal Article References: